Vantage celebrates its 40th anniversary this year!

 Today promises to be an eye-opening day of rich cultural heritage — and fun, too.
 As you cruise this morning, a lecture on “Bulgaria, Romania, and the Expansion of the European Union” offers some contemporary context to your journey as you sail toward the Bulgarian port town, Ruse.
 Just before lunch, the BBQ will be fired upon the sun deck for a festive Balkan-style cooking demo, weather permitting.
 The dish?
 Cevapcici, or traditional Balkan sausages.

 This afternoon, you’ll learn about the Bulgarian tradition of icon painting from a local artist, and then meet a local Orthodox priest.
-Enjoy dinner before the evening entertainment comes on board.

 Spend a day in Veliko Tarnovo, including lunch with students and a choir performance